lockss/lockss-rtd-manual/docs/installing/installer.rst

 .. rubric:: Description

-During this phase, :program:`install-lockss` will check that certain preprequisites to installing K3s are met.
+During this phase, :program:`install-lockss` will check that certain prerequisites to installing K3s are met.

 .. rubric:: Steps